Aspen Systems (Talon) User Guide

 - 6.1.
 Scheduler

 1.1.
 Document Scope and Assumptions

-This document provides an overview and introduction to the use of the Aspen Systems Intel (Talon) located at the AFRL DSRC and a description of the specific computing environment on Talon.
-The intent of this guide is to provide information that will enable the average user to perform computational tasks on the system.
+This document provides an overview and introduction to the use of the Aspen Systems Intel (Talon) located at the AFRL DSRC, along with a description of the specific computing environment on Talon.
+The intent of this guide is to provide information to enable the average user to perform computational tasks on the system.
 To receive the most benefit from the information provided here, you should be proficient in the following areas: